pages-themes/minimal/pages/projects/atopicdermatitis.md

 ### Description

-The Psoriasis Map is developed as part of IMI2 [BIOMAP](https://biomap-imi.eu/) project.
+The Atopic Dermatitis Map is developed as part of IMI2 [BIOMAP](https://biomap-imi.eu/) project.

 ### Funding